Last update: 2020-04-07

 Again all that is going on here is that we are being promised redemption and we are not earning it by doing any specific works in the law:

-12 Therefore, just as sin came into the world through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned— 13 (For until the law sin was in the world, but sin is not imputed when there is no law.
-(Romans 5)
+12 Therefore, just as sin came into the world through one man, and death came through sin, and so death spread to all because all have sinned— 13 sin was indeed in the world before the law, but sin is not reckoned when there is no law.
+(Romans 5:1-13)

 Again sin + law = penalty = death.
 This means we need grace.
 The same idea is made clear in the following:

-18 Therefore, as through one man’s offense judgment came to all men, resulting in condemnation, even so through one Man’s righteous act the free gift came to all men, resulting in justification of life.
-19 For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.
-(Romans 5)
+18 Therefore just as one man’s trespass led to condemnation for all, so one man’s act of righteousness leads to justification and life for all.
+19 For just as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.
+(Romans 5:14-19)

 Again, without the law still applying to us this argument is nonsense.

-20 Moreover the law entered that the offense might abound.
-But where sin abounded, grace abounded much more, 21 so that as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.
-(Romans 5)
+20 But law came in, with the result that the trespass multiplied; but where sin increased, grace abounded all the more, 21 so that, just as sin exercised dominion in death, so grace might also exercise dominion through justification leading to eternal life through Jesus Christ our Lord.
+(Romans 5:20-21)

-12 Therefore do not let sin reign in your mortal body, that you should obey it in its lusts.
-13 And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as those who have been brought from death to life, and present your members to God as instruments of righteousness to God.
-14 For sin shall not have dominion over you, for you are not under law but under grace.
+12 Therefore, do not let sin exercise dominion in your mortal bodies, to make you obey their passions.
+13 No longer present your members to sin as instruments of wickedness, but present yourselves to God as those who have been brought from death to life, and present your members to God as instruments of righteousness.
+14 For sin will have no dominion over you, since you are not under law but under grace.
 15 What then?
 Should we sin because we are not under law but under grace?
 By no means!
 (Romans 6:1-15)

 Commenting on all of this is beyond the scope here.
 For now let’s look at the starting and ending verses to further establish our theory of what “under the law” means:

-1 What shall we say then?
-Shall we continue in sin that grace may abound?
-2 Certainly not! . . .
+1 What then are we to say?
+Should we continue in sin in order that grace may abound?
+2 By no means! . . .

 15 What then?
-Shall we sin because we are not under law but under grace?
-Certainly not!
-(Romans 6)
+Should we sin because we are not under law but under grace?
+By no means!
+(Romans 6:1-15)